rd--/blksc3/md/glossary.md

 ## Scalable Vector Graphics

+Scalable Vector Graphics (Ferraiolo 2001) is a vector image format for defining two-dimensional graphics.
 The workspace can be saved as a Scalable Vector Graphics file.
 An image of the [Why SuperCollider?](sw/blksc3/svg/Why%20Block%20SuperCollider.svg) graph.